 Sophie Slade (she/her) is a second-year MA student in NYU’s International Relations department.
 She is a part of NYU’s Accelerated BA/MA Program and graduated from NYU in 2022 with a BA in International Relations and Spanish, with a minor in Peace and Conflict Studies.
 Sophie worked for three years as an event reporter and editor for IR Insider, NYU’s undergraduate news journal for international affairs, and this is her second semester working for JPI as a Managing Editor.
 Her academic interests include international development, humanitarian aid and interventionism, peacebuilding, and human rights advocacy.
 Upon graduation, she intends to find work for non-profit organizations in bottom-up operation management within underdeveloped/conflict zones.
 In her spare time, Sophie can be found exploring NYC’s vast latin dance scene.

 ANASTASIA BOULOS Copy Editor

-Anastasia Boulos (she/her) is a first-year MA student in NYU’s International Relations department with a concentration in international law.
+Anastasia Boulos (she/her) is a second-year MA student in NYU’s International Relations department with a concentration in international law.
 She received her BA degree from Boston University in 2021, where she majored in International Relations, with a concentration in regional politics and cultural anthropology in the Middle East and North Africa.
 Anastasia additionally minored in public relations as an undergraduate student.
 Anastasia’s work experiences come from internships throughout undergrad, working with non-profit organizations, a law firm, and the Massachusetts Department of Education.
 She continues to participate in academic leadership roles.
 Her continued interest in her field of study focuses on international law, forced migration, and immigration crisis specifically in the Middle East and North Africa region.
 When not working, Anastasia enjoys listening to good music, visiting art museums, and spending quality time with friends and family.